What is VMotion used for in VMware?

 Prepare for the VMware Datacenter Certified Technical Associate (VCTA-DCV) Exam.
 Study with quizzes, flashcards, and detailed explanations to master all exam topics.
 Get exam-ready today!

-VMotion is an essential feature in VMware that allows the live migration of running virtual machines (VMs) from one physical server to another without any downtime.
-This capability is crucial for maintaining high availability and minimizing disruptions during maintenance tasks, such as hardware upgrades or load balancing across servers.
-It ensures that critical applications continue to run smoothly while the underlying hardware is modified or optimized.
+VMotion is a key feature in VMware that allows for the live migration of running virtual machines (VMs) from one physical server to another without incurring downtime.
+This capability is crucial in maintaining high availability and performance in virtualized environments, as it enables administrators to redistribute workloads, perform hardware maintenance, or avoid potential resource contention without impacting the end users or applications running on those VMs.

 Subscribe